databrickslabs/automl-toolkit/README.md

 * Support Vector Machines
 * XGBoost (Regressor and Classifier)

-> NOTE: LightGBM support is built-in, but is in Experimental mode and canoot be accessed from the FamilyRunner API
+> NOTE: LightGBM support is built-in, but is in Experimental mode and canot be accessed from the FamilyRunner API
 > while we are undergoing testing and evaluation of thread concurrency issues with the LightGBM code base.

 ## Documentation